 Our ability to obtain the necessary financing to carry out our business plan is subject to a number of factors, including general market conditions and investor acceptance of our business plan.
 These factors may make the timing, amount, terms and conditions of such financing unattractive or unavailable to us.
 In particular, recent disruptions in the financial markets and volatile economic conditions could affect our ability to raise capital.
 If we are unable to raise sufficient funds, we will have to significantly reduce our spending or delay or cancel our planned activities.
 In addition, our future capital needs and other business reasons could require us to sell additional equity or debt securities or obtain a credit facility.
 The sale of additional equity or equity-linked securities could dilute our shareholders.
 We may also raise equity financing through one or more of our operating subsidiaries in the PRC.
-As a result, our net loss or net income would be partially attributable to the investors of such operating subsidiaries, which would affect net loss or net income attributable to shareholders of XPeng Inc. The issuance of debt securities and incurrence of additional indebtedness would result in increased debt service obligations.
-Holders of any debt securities or preferred shares will have rights, preferences and privileges senior to those of holders of our ordinary shares in the event of liquidation.
-Any financial or other restrictive covenants from any debt securities would restrict our operations or our ability to pay dividends to our shareholders.
+As a result, our net loss or net income would be partially attributable to the investors of such operating subsidiaries, which would affect net loss or net income attributable to shareholders of XPeng Inc. The incurrence of indebtedness would result in increased debt service obligations.
+Any financial or other restrictive covenants would restrict our operations or our ability to pay dividends to our shareholders.